luni64/CallbackHelper/README.md

 # CallbackHelper

+## Purpose:
-Helper class to generate invocable callbacks from various inputs.
+CallbackHelper is a tool to generate invocable callbacks from various inputs.
 E.g., pointers to free functions, pointers to static member functions, lambdas (capturing an non-capturing) and functors.

-**Purpose** Allow library writers to implement std::function like callback APIs without the memory overhead of std::functions.
+CallbackHelper allows library writers to implement std::function like callback APIs without the memory overhead of std::functions.

-**Simple usage:**
+### Usage:

+Simple example:
 ```c++
 #include "Arduino.h"